 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Effective July 1, 2012 and pursuant to IC 22-4.1-21-10 the responsibility for accrediting post-secondary proprietary schools that are non credit-bearing and non degree-granting is transferred to the Office for Career and Technical Schools under the State Workforce Innovation Council.
-This action includes the following schools:
+Pursuant to IC 22-4.1-21-10 the responsibility for accrediting post-secondary proprietary schools that are non credit-bearing and non degree-granting is transferred to the Office for Career and Technical Schools under the State Workforce Innovation Council.
+If you are seeking initial accreditation for a non-credit bearing / non-degree granting career or technical school, please continue reading and follow the instructions prior to completing any documents.
+If you represent a credit-bearing / degree-granting institution seeking initial accreditation or accreditation renewal, contact the Indiana Commission for Higher Education, Board for Proprietary Education (BPE): http://www.in.gov/bpe/

 If you are a student at one of the accredited schools regulated by the State Workforce Innovation Council (see List of Accredited Institutions) and wish to file a complaint, proceed as follows: